Phil Esposito: Boston Bruins (1967-1975)

+The following year in 1974-75, Esposito became just the 6th player in NHL history to score his 500th career goal.
+The goal came in a 5-4 win over the Detroit Red Wings on December 22, 1974.
+Three days prior on December 19, Esposito tied the Bruins record for most points in a game (3 goals, 4 assists) in a 11-3 win over the New York Rangers.
+Esposito would go on to his fifth consecutive (and final) 100+ point season, as in 79 games he scored 61 goals and 66 assists for 127 total points.
+He also finished as the league leader in goal scoring for a fifth and final time.
+However, the Bruins were eliminated in the first round of the playoffs.

+Esposito was named to the NHL's first All-Star team six consecutive times (from 1969 to 1974), and won the Hart Memorial Trophy as the NHL's most valuable player in 1969 and 1974.
+His Boston fans, celebrating his scoring touch during his heyday, displayed bumper stickers that read, "Jesus saves, Espo scores on the rebound."
+Esposito, while not a fast or graceful skater, was best known for his unmovable presence in front of the opposition net from which he could score from all angles.
+Esposito has said, "Scoring is easy.
+You simply stand in the slot, take your beating and shoot the puck into the net."
+He also possessed a combination of skating and stickhandling ability, strength, and long reach that enabled him to "rag the puck," holding onto it for long periods of time in the face of opponents' checks and thus enabling his team to kill off penalties.
+Along the way, he captured the Art Ross Trophy as the top regular-season scorer in 1969 and 1971 to 1974, and led the League in goals six straight seasons between 1969–70 and 1974–75.

 As of May 2024, Esposito ranked second in all-time regular-season goals for Boston with 459 (behind only Johnny Bucyk's 545).
 As of 2024, Esposito was fourth behind Brad Marchand, Cam Neely and Patrice Bergeron in all-time Bruins playoff goals with 46.
 Esposito holds the Boston record for most playoff hat-tricks with four, one of which was a four-goal game versus Toronto in 1969.
 Often used to kill penalties, Esposito scored 20 shorthanded goals for Boston over his career.
 His last full season with Boston was 1975–76, in which he scored 61 goals and 127 points.
-During his time with Boston Esposito played in the All-Star Game seven straight years from 1969-1975, was selected as a first team all star six straight years from 1969-1974 and was named to the NHL second all star team twice in 1969 and 1975.
+During his time with Boston, Esposito played in the All-Star Game seven straight years from 1969-1975, was selected as a first team all star six straight years from 1969-1974, and was named to the NHL second all star team twice in 1969 and 1975.